-As shown in the following chart, for 2020, the company achieved a VCR of 14.7%, which exceeded the VCR achieved by four peer group companies.
-This established the baseline award placement of exceeding four peer companies.
+As shown in the following chart, for 2021, the company achieved a VCR of 25.7%, which exceeded the VCR achieved by all eight of the peer group companies that reported financial results for 2021 (Reporting Peers).
+This established the baseline award placement of exceeding eight peer companies.